NorskHelsenett/DevBlog/BlogPosts/LocalKeycloakAndBlazorServer/LocalKeycloakAndBlazor.md

 }
 ```

-Beware that it's hardcoded to run within a Docker container and target a specific port on your host.
+Beware that it's hard coded to run within a Docker container and target a specific port on your host.
 If you run it outside Docker just go directly to localhost instead.

 Now you can register the service you just created in Program.cs